MerlijnBroekers2/ScreamingInsects/README.md

 - `testing.py`: Contains testing code to verify the functionality of the simulation and genetic algorithm.
 It ensures that the different components of the project are working correctly.

-- `simulation.mp4`: A sample video output of the simulation, demonstrating the behavior of the agents within the environment.
+- `simulation.avi`: A sample video output of a simple simulation, demonstrating the basic behavior of the agents within the environment.

 ## Parameters